ANNarchy/ANNarchy/docs/example/STDP.rst

         """
     )

-The parameters are flagged with ``postsynaptic`` as they have he same value for all synapses (this reduces considerably the needed memory space).
+The parameters are flagged with ``post-synaptic`` as they have he same value for all synapses (this reduces considerably the needed memory space).

 **When a pre-synaptic spike occurs:**